Intake Automation System

 Buy Reporting Automation SystemThe workflow touches several systems, teams, or financial controls and needs a build-ready plan before implementation.

-Buy the Automation Blueprint to map the workflow, ROI, controls, systems, risk, and first-build path before a sprint or OpsDesk engagement.
+Buy the AI Systems Blueprint to map the workflow, ROI, controls, systems, risk, and first-build path before a sprint or AI Workforce engagement.

-Buy Automation BlueprintDistribution operations need ongoing automation ownership across queues, reporting, follow-up, and process improvement.
+Buy AI Systems BlueprintDistribution operations need ongoing AI Workforce support across queues, reporting, follow-up, and process improvement.

-Start Lasso OpsDesk when the backlog needs managed monthly capacity, monitoring, documentation, and continuous improvement.
+Start Lasso AI Workforce when the backlog needs monthly support, monitoring, documentation, and continuous improvement.

-Start Lasso OpsDeskOrder exception intake, classification, and owner routing
+Scope a Managed AI WorkerOrder exception intake, classification, and responsible-party routing

 Inventory, fill-rate, and demand-planning reports